andreaferretti/linear-algebra/README.md

 exactly like their CPU counterparts.
 A few operation - such as reading a single element - are not supported, as it does not make much sense to copy a single value back and forth from the GPU.
-Usually it is advisable to move vectors and matrices to the GPU, make as man computations as possible there, and finally move the result back to the CPU.
+Usually it is advisable to move vectors and matrices to the GPU, make as many computations as possible there, and finally move the result back to the CPU.

 The following are all valid operations, assuming `v` and `w` are vectors on the